-A friend invited us over for a K-Mex (that's Korean plus Mexican) dinner recently, and this salad was one of the highlights of the meal.
+A friend invited us over for a K-Mex (that's Korean plus Mexican) dinner recently, and this salad was one of the highlights of the meal (never mind that the theme was Korean-Mexican, not Vietnamese-Mexican.)
 It's crunchy, salty, tangy, fishy, sweet and perfumed with mint and cilantro.
 It's just as good without chicken as with, and if you don't have carrots, substitute daikon, or don't even sweat it.
-If you've got some, basil is a fantastic addition as well. —mtrelaun
+If you can your hands on the Thai variety, basil is a fantastic addition as well. —mtrelaun

 For the salad

-- 1/2 cup fresh basil, choped or torn into pieces (OPTIONAL)
+fresh basil, chopped or torn into pieces (OPTIONAL)

 In This Recipe